gruntwork-io/docs/docs/2.0/docs/library/setup/accessing-the-code.md

 ### What if I can't Use SSH?

-If you are unable to use SSH, for example, due to corporate network restrictions that block outbound access to port 22, you will not be able to use the GitHub-hosted version of the library.
-However, we offer an option to [self-host](/2.0/docs/library/guides/self-hosting) the library using [repo-copier](https://github.com/gruntwork-io/repo-copier).
+If you cannot use SSH—such as in cases where corporate network restrictions block outbound access to port 22—you won’t be able to access the GitHub-hosted version of the library.
+However, you can [self-host](/2.0/docs/library/guides/self-hosting) the library using [repo-copier](https://github.com/gruntwork-io/repo-copier) as an alternative.

 A self-hosted version of the library within your corporate network can typically accommodate most enterprise network restrictions.